wxto/popup-chat-react/README.md

-# Warning!

-This repo is not actively maintained or developed by kingofthestack.
-PRs, issues, and feature requests may not receive any response.

-Thank you for the support over the years for RCW!
-We appologize for the inconvenience.

 # react-chat-window

 `react-chat-window` provides an intercom-like chat window that can be included easily in any project for free.
 It provides no messaging facilities, only the view component.